Below you’ll find three sections that describe what we believe.

 All people are sinners.

-“For all have sinned and fall short of the glory of God,” (Romans 3.23, ESV).
+“For all have sinned and fall short of the glory of God,” (Romans 3.23, ESV)

 Sin deserves punishment.

-“For the wages of sin is death, but the gift of God is eternal life,” (Romans 6.23, ESV).
+“For the wages of sin is death, but the gift of God is eternal life,” (Romans 6.23, ESV)

 Jesus Christ died to pay the punishment for sin.

-God demonstrates his own love for us in this, while we were still sinners Christ died for us,” (Romans 5.8, ESV).
+“God demonstrates his own love for us in this, while we were still sinners Christ died for us,” (Romans 5.8, ESV)

-2. Jesus invites us to personally respond to these truths by coming to him repenting of sin and believing the gospel.
+2. Jesus invites us to personally respond to these truths by coming to him, repenting of sin, and believing the gospel.

 We respond with repentance and faith.

-“Now after John was arrested, Jesus came into Galilee; proclaiming the gospel of God, and saying, ‘The time is fulfilled, and the Kingdom of God is at hand; repent and believe in the gospel,’” (Mark 1.14-15, ESV).
+“Now after John was arrested, Jesus came into Galilee; proclaiming the gospel of God, and saying, ‘The time is fulfilled, and the Kingdom of God is at hand; repent and believe in the gospel,’” (Mark 1.14-15, ESV)

 Anyone can come to Jesus.

-“16 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life,” (John 3.16, ESV).
+“For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
+(John 3.16, NIV)

 DOCTRINAL STATEMENT